-Of the four remaining structures on the McKinney Group B Parcels, two (T-2859, T-2879) were constructed before 1978 and are suspected of containing LBP and two (3070, 3095) were built after 1978 and are not suspected of containing LBP.
-Plate 5 shows locations for the following buildings within the McKinney Group B Parcels: (1) structures surveyed and found to contain LBP, (2) structures that were not within the scope of the survey but are suspected of containing LBP due to their pre-1978 construction date, and (3) structures that were built in or after 1978 and are not suspected of containing LBP.
+Of the 16 remaining structures on the McKinney Group C Parcels, six were constructed before 1978 and are suspected of containing LBP, and 10 in Abrams Park were built after 1978 and are not suspected of containing LBP.
+Although the six buildings constructed before 1978 were also constructed before 1960, they will not have LBP abated because the HAEC and VVMC have indicated that the buildings will not be used for residential purposes.

+Plate 5 indicates the following information for buildings within the McKinney Group C Parcels, (1) homogeneous housing areas that were surveyed and found to contain LBP, (2) homogeneous housing areas that were surveyed and in which no LBP was found, (3) structures that were not within the scope of the survey but are suspected of containing LBP due to their pre-1978 construction date, and (4) structures that were built after 1978 and are not suspected of containing LBP.
 Construction dates were obtained from the list of buildings surveyed for asbestos (Appendix C).